QuallityControll/News_Buddy/README.md

   --> [Chris Jenner, ...]

   ```
-  def most_associated_with_entity(search_engine, entity):
+  def most_associated_with_entity(search_engine, entity, k=10):
     """
     Gets the entities that are associated with another entity.

     param:
         search_engine [MySearchEngine]:
             The search engine

         entity[string]:
             The entity that you want to find the entities associated with it.

+        k[int]:
+            An int that describes the amount of entities returned.

     returns:
         associated_entities[Iterable]:
-            The entities associated with the asked for entity.
+            The top k entities associated with the asked for entity.
     """
   ```

 3. Top entities associated with "sports":